Exploring Smoothness and Class-Separation for Semi-supervised Medical Image Segmentation: Experiment and Results

 \subsection{Implementation Details}

 Following the public methods \cite{uamt,sassnet,dtc,mcnet,urpc} on both datasets, all inputs were normalized as zero mean and unit variance.
-We used the rotation and flip operations to augment data and trained our model via a SGD optimizer with the initial learning rate 0.01 decayed by 10\% every 2.5K iterations.
-The loss weights $\lambda_{lds}$ and $\lambda_{cs}$ were set as an iteration-dependent warming-up function \cite{rampup}.
-The magnitude $\epsilon$ was set as 10 and $w_{ij}$ was obtained by normalizing the learnable attention weights\footnote{We refer readers to the supplementary material for more details.} following \cite{classa}.
-Each class prototype of size $32\times32$ was updated in every training iteration.
-On LA, we first cropped the 3D MR images to remove most backgrounds.
-The backbone was set as V-Net \cite{vnet}.
-For training, we then randomly cropped $112\times112\times80$ patches and the batch size was 4, containing two labeled patches and two unlabeled patches.
+We used the rotation and flip operations to augment data and trained our model via a SGD optimizer with a learning rate 0.01.
+The loss weights $\lambda_{lds}$ and $\lambda_{cs}$ were set as an iteration-dependent warming-up function \cite{rampup} and $w_{ij}$ was obtained by normalizing the learnable attention weights as \cite{classa}.
+We updated each class-level feature prototype of size $32\times32$ in an online fashion.
+On LA, $\epsilon$ was set as 10 and we chose the V-Net \cite{vnet} as the backbone.
+For training, we randomly cropped $112\times112\times80$ patches and the batch size was 4, containing two labeled patches and two unlabeled patches.
 We trained the model via 15K iterations.
 For testing, we employed a fixed stride ($18\times18\times4$) to extract patches and the entire predictions were recomposed from patch-based outputs.
-On ACDC, we used the U-Net model \cite{unet} as the backbone to process 2D patches of size $256\times256$.
+On ACDC, we set $\epsilon$ as 6 and chose the U-Net model \cite{unet} as the backbone to process 2D patches of size $256\times256$.
 The batch size was 24 and the total training iterations were 30K.
 All experiments in this paper were conducted on the same environments with fixed random seeds (Hardware: Single NVIDIA Tesla V100 GPU; Software: PyTorch 1.8.0+cu111, and Python 3.8.10).